What is a Factoring Company?: Small Business Options

 RTS Financial

-- Advance Rate: up to 97% of invoice value paid upfront.
+• Advance Rate: Up to 97% of invoice value paid upfront.

-- Funding time:
+• Funding time: Undisclosed

 RTS does not charge ACH transfer fees or invoice processing fees.